 Labor and delivery nurses have the honor of helping moms as they reach the end of pregnancy.
-They stand by your side as you welcome new family members into your lives.
+They stand by your side as you welcome your new baby.
 It’s safe to say it may be the best job around!
 Of course, it isn’t always rainbows and butterflies, and those days can be really, really hard.

-Many women bond with their labor and delivery nurse and most often want to take them home with them when they’re discharged!
-As an expecting or new mama, you may be wondering what a labor and delivery nurse does, especially after you have gotten to know your midwife or obstetrician so well over the last several months of your pregnancy.
+Many women bond with their labor and delivery nurse and often want to take them home when discharged!
+As an expecting or new Mama, you may wonder what a labor and delivery nurse does, especially after getting to know your midwife or obstetrician over the last several months of your pregnancy.

 What Do Labor and Delivery Nurses Do?

-Each birth place is set up a bit differently, so of course, keep that in mind when reading through this!
-Some birth places have a triage unit where you will be assessed before being admitted.
-Often it is labor and delivery nurses who run these triage beds.
-However, sometimes these nurses are specific and are called “triage nurses,” and then once admitted, you may be passed off to a different nurse who will be caring for you through your labor and birth.
+Each birth place is set up differently, so of course, keep that in mind when reading this!
+Some birth places have a triage unit to assess you before admission.
+Often, it is labor and delivery nurses who run these triage beds.
+However, sometimes these nurses are specific and called “triage nurses,” then, once admitted, you may be passed off to a different nurse who will care for you through your labor and birth.

 Paperwork and Labs

 Once admitted to the labor and delivery unit, you will find that your nurse is quite busy!
-They will likely start by helping get you settled into your room, sign and review admission paperwork, start an intravenous catheter, draw lab work, and apply monitoring equipment.
-Of course, depending on your plan of care, this series of events may happen in a much quicker or perhaps a slower manner.
+They will likely start by helping you settle into your hospital room, sign and review admission paperwork, start an intravenous catheter, draw lab work, and apply monitoring equipment.
+Of course, depending on your care plan, this series of events may happen much quicker or slower.

 You may find certain periods of the hospital process overwhelming.
-However, I am always reminding my clients and patients that throughout the admission, labor, birth, postpartum, and discharge period, your nurse will be there to help educate and support you, as well as advocate for you!
+However, I constantly remind my clients and patients that throughout the admission, labor, birth, postpartum, and discharge period, your nurse will help educate, support, and advocate for you!
 Use your nurses as your biggest resource during your hospital stay.
 Don’t be afraid to ask questions or even ask them their opinion.
-And don’t forget, many of us have been doing this for many years, and we are on your team and want the best for each and every one of our patients.
+And don’t forget, many of us have been doing this for many years, and we are on your team and want the best for every one of our patients.

 Medical charting is another critical piece of the labor and delivery process.
-While it may seem strange, you will find your nurse often has her head buried in the computer.
-We track your medical information and history and document your fetal heart rate tracing.
+While it may seem strange, your nurse often has her head buried in the computer.
+We track your medical information and history and document fetal heart rate tracing.
 We’ll also keep track of vital signs, medications, procedures, interventions, conversations with other medical care providers, and more.
-Don’t be afraid to ask questions as sometimes we may forget to mention something important to you.
+Don’t be afraid to ask questions; sometimes, we forget to mention something important to you.

 There is a lot of medical equipment and supplies that go into labor and birth.
 We’re often like little ninjas moving in and out of the room, bringing equipment and necessary items in and out.
-Sometimes these goodies are for taking care of mama and sometimes for taking care of a baby.
+Sometimes, these goodies are for caring for Mama and sometimes for caring for a baby.
 Again, don’t be afraid to ask questions!
-Sometimes the equipment may look overwhelming or scary.
-Often it is just for emergencies and isn’t even used, so try not to worry!
+Sometimes, the equipment may look overwhelming or scary.
+Often, it is just for emergencies and isn’t even used, so try not to worry!

 There is a lot of coordination of care that goes with labor and delivery.
-We will be in communication with your provider, the anesthesiologist, other nurses on the floor, pediatric providers (if needed), and case management if there are special circumstances.
+We will communicate with your provider, the anesthesiologist, other nurses on the floor, pediatric providers (if needed), and case management if there are special circumstances.
 Each patient will receive care tailored to them, which is essential for providing well-rounded support and care.
-During your pregnancy, please discuss any important facts that may be relevant to your labor and delivery.
-We can take this all into account and provide care specific to you, your health, and your baby!
+During your pregnancy, please discuss any important facts relevant to your labor and delivery.
+We can consider this all and provide care specific to you, your health, and your baby!

 Vitals and Medicines

-After delivery, we will help you out of bed to help you go to the bathroom, teach you about incision or perineal care, and help with breastfeeding and more.
+After delivery, we will help you out of bed to help you go to the bathroom, teach you about incision or perineal care, help with breastfeeding, and more.
 Some birth places are set up so you will see the same care providers throughout your stay.
 These nurses may even help you care for your infant and prepare for discharge.
-Other birth places will transfer you to a different unit where you will meet a handful of new nurses specializing specifically in postpartum nursing care.
+Other birth places will transfer you to a different unit, where you will meet a handful of new nurses specializing in postpartum nursing care.

-Typically nurses are assigned one active labor patient and help that patient through recovery one on one.
-But on busy days, we may be watching more than one fetal heart rate “strip.”
-Often, we can see your fetal heart rate tracing at several workstations located throughout the birth place.
+Typically, nurses are assigned one active labor patient and help that patient through recovery one-on-one.
+But on busy days, we may watch more than one fetal heart rate “strip.”
+We can often see your fetal heart rate tracing at several workstations throughout the birth place.
 So don’t worry when we’re not in your room.
-We’re likely out helping our coworkers, assisting with other patients, triaging other pregnant mamas, or acting as a team member on the floor.
-Always know that using your call bell to alert your nurse will ensure that she will come as quickly as possible.
+We’re likely out helping our coworkers, assisting with other patients, triaging other pregnant mamas, or acting as team members on the floor.
+Always know that using your call bell to alert your nurse will ensure she will come as quickly as possible.

-Your labor and delivery nurses truly will look forward to getting to know you and your family.
-It is our privilege help to support you throughout your labor and birth process.
+Your labor and delivery nurses genuinely look forward to getting to know you and your family.
+It is a privilege to help support you throughout your labor and birth process.
 While the process tends to be anxiety-provoking for many, know that your labor and delivery nurses will be there with you every single step of the way.
 They will provide you with education, support, and advice that may last with you for years to come!
-I have bonded with patients throughout the years and still keep in touch with them on their childrens’ birthdays.
-Welcoming your baby into the world is a wonderful time and being about to be a member of your support team is a privilege and an honor!
+I have bonded with patients throughout the years and keep in touch with them on their children’s birthdays.
+Welcoming your baby into the world is a wonderful time, and being a member of your support team is a privilege and an honor!